 - High upload and download speeds

 - No file size restrictions when using any Dropbox app

 Dropbox upload speed tops our experiment here with less than 2 minutes of transfer.

 Dropbox has been around since 2007, and they are still one of the most well-known cloud services.

-Did you know Dropbox is listed in Nasdaq?
+Did you know Dropbox is listed on Nasdaq?

 What is the secret behind Dropbox’s popularity despite the fast upload speed?

-The simple, clean design makes the platform incredibly easy to use and to set up.
+The simple, clean design makes the platform incredibly easy to use and set up.